Richarlison: 2023–24: Personal struggles and return to form

-With just days before the start of the 2023–24 Premier League season, the departure of Harry Kane—Tottenham's record goal scorer—was finalised.
-Hence, there was expectation that Richarlison might take on the role of Tottenham's main striker; but by the end of the fourth game of that season he remained scoreless.
-His goal-less streak followed him with the Brazil national football team in a World Cup qualifier against the Bolivia national football team, in which he failed to score and was substituted.
+Just days before the start of the 2023–24 Premier League season, the departure of Harry Kane—Tottenham's record goal scorer—was finalised.
+Hence, there was expectation that Richarlison might take on the role of Tottenham's main striker; but by the end of the fourth game of that season, he remained scoreless.
+His goal-less streak followed him with the Brazil national football team in a World Cup qualifier against Bolivia, in which he failed to score and was substituted.
 Afterwards, Richarlison opened up on his recent personal struggles, as he revealed he would seek professional help for his mental health issues.

-On 16 September, with Tottenham losing to Sheffield United by a goal at added time, Richarlison came on as a substitute and scored an equalising goal, and then two minutes later Richarlison contributed an assist for Tottenham to win the match.
+On 16 September, with Tottenham losing to Sheffield United by a goal, Richarlison came on as a substitute in added time and scored an equalising goal, and then two minutes later contributed an assist for Tottenham to win the match.
 Richarlison's assist for the winning goal, scored ten minutes into added time, resulted in a win that was once officially the latest-ever comeback win in Premier League history.
 On 9 November, Tottenham confirmed that Richarlison had undergone surgery on his groin.
-On 10 December, Richarlison made his first start since the surgery, and scored a brace against Newcastle United in a 4–1 victory.
+On 10 December, he made his first start since the surgery, and scored a brace against Newcastle United in a 4–1 victory.
 Richarlison went on to score nine goals in eight league matches between 10 December 2023 and 3 February 2024 against the likes of Nottingham Forest, Everton, Manchester United, Bournemouth and Brentford.
 This run of form concluded with a brace against his former side Everton in a 2–2 draw away at Goodison Park.
-On 5 May, he contributed to a goal and assist after coming off the bench against Liverpool in a 4-2 loss.
+On 5 May, he contributed with a goal and an assist after coming off the bench against Liverpool in a 4–2 loss.